-• If the student is absent from school without parental knowledge.
+- If the student is absent from school without parental knowledge.

-All absences should be called in no later than 9:00AM.
+All absences should be called in no later than 8:00 a.m.
 Any absence that is not called in will be an "unexcused" absence and considered Truancy until otherwise documented.
-(An unexcused absence cannot be changed to an excused absence after three days that the initial absence occurred.)
-If the student leaves school without administrative approval.
+(An unexcused absence cannot be changed to an excused absence after three days from the date of the absence.) - If the student leaves school without administrative approval.

 El Camino Real Academy is a Closed-Campus.
 Students must be signed out by a legal guardian for an early departure.
-Students that drive to school must have early departure verified by legal guardian through administration prior to leaving campus.

-• If the student reports to a class without authorized permission from the teacher of the class for which they were presently assigned.
+Students that drive to school must have their early departure verified by a legal guardian through administration prior to leaving campus. - If the student reports to a class without authorized permission from the teacher of the class for which they were presently assigned.
 Students that are in a class they are not assigned to will be reported to administration.